lightray22/andromeda-desktop-clients/README.md

 * Changing debug/metrics output
 * Doing a request dry-run

-The general usage is the same as the real CLI interface, with an added URL and different global options.
+The general usage is the same as the real CLI interface, but with different global options.
 Parameter syntax, attaching/uploading files and using environment variables is the same ([syntax reference](https://github.com/irondrive/andromeda-server#general-usage).
 Batching is not yet supported.

 Run `./andromeda-cli --help` to see the available options.